 The words the man was yelling at my mother was traitor.
-He felt like she had betrayed her race by making a mixed baby, and how she should go to hell for what she did and so should I. He called me all kinds of names and said I was “un-pure” and should have never been born and how my mom should be ashamed for what she did.
+He felt like she had betrayed her race by making a mixed baby.
+He told her he felt she should go to hell for what she did and so should I. He called me all kinds of names and said I was “un-pure,” and said I should have never been born.
+He continued to tell my mom how she should be ashamed for what she did.

 Hate cannot drive out hate; only love can do that.
 Darkness cannot drive out darkness; only light can do that.